 Could it be that the very attitude that Harari praises: the hypothetical attitude that, in professing its own ignorance and refusing the certainty of the moral law, made the scientist more susceptible to the arguments of these times?
 Can we be certain that murder is wrong when it is so commonplace in the animal kingdom, wars and primitive societies?
 Perhaps our system of moral convictions constitute only a hypothetical theory awaiting further evidence that might prove its falsity?
 Perhaps life is a struggle for survival, red in tooth and claw?
 The Philosophy of Science of Aristotle and Kant would reject this hypothetical observation-based relativism, but as we all “know” science to its own satisfaction, has conclusively “disproved” the validity of these theories via the empirical revolution and its economic and technological benefits(are these part of the system of rewards and punishments Habermas referred to in his discussion of the steering media?).
 Habermas’response to our modern dilemma is to stir and shake a cocktail of empiricism, social science and speech theory with a twist of systems theory.

-Harari points to the creed of growth and places a positive spin on what Arendt has described and explained in her philosophical and historical reflections:
+Harari points to the creed of growth and places a positive spin on what Arendt has described and explained in her philosophical and historical reflections.
+He claims that money has been necessary for both the activities of imperial rule and science.

 “Growth” is an economic reality argues Harari.
 From 1500 up until today, the total production of goods and services have expanded from 250 billion dollars to 60 trillion dollars.
 The economic pie has increased in size, and credit, Harari argues is the main driver of economic expansion.
 The modern scientist with his prejudice in favour of induction and its role in the growth of knowledge through the accumulation of observations also believed in “growth” and quantitative progress.
 The bank giving its businesses credit and the scientist both trust in this growth and progress principle.
-The bank has a revolutionary theory of mankind which Harari traces back to 1776(the era of the Enlightenment):
+The bank has a revolutionary theory of mankind which Harari traces back to 1776(the era of the Enlightenment).
+Adam Smith is called upon to testify in favour of a selfish urge to increase one’s wealth and so serve the wealth of nations.

 I am not sure that Smith is claiming everything Harari says he is claiming here but let us comment on Harari’s commentary.
 Now interrupting one’s holiday to attend medically to someone having a fit on an airplane is disrupting one’s holiday and may give rise to the urge not to help the patient.
 But this urge is not to be indulged but rather denied if the doctor is to do the right thing here.
 A community of doctors giving in to their private urges at the expense of the lives of their patients would not be a lifeworld most of us would wish to be a part of.

 Capitalism colonized our lifeworlds and what was left of Ancient Greek institutions and ideas: it also colonized the Enlightenment Philosophy of Kant that provided a counterargument to Smith’s revolutionary thesis.
-All of these things were submerged in a mainstream popular movement that Harari describes well:
+All of these things were submerged in a mainstream popular movement that Harari describes well as not just an economic theory but an ethical theory where all ethical values such as justice, freedom, and happiness depend upon the gorwth of the wealth of nations.

 Now whilst the characterization of Adam Smith is questionable, this description of a theory of how capitalism functions and how this theory has colonized the arena of our ethical beliefs and convictions is certainly accurate.
 Not only has this “new ethics” colonized our everyday lifeworlds it has also brought about significant historical events.
 Harari describes brilliantly how “companies” using this “new ethics” contributed to the building of empires with mercenary armies and engaged in the disgusting practice of buying and selling human beings in the service of the supreme good of economic growth as characterized by economic theory.
-Toward the end of the chapter the author raises a controversial question:
+Toward the end of the chapter the author raises a controversial issue of whether the idea of economic growth might not be an illusion.

 Capitalists respond in two ways to this.
 Firstly, the capitalists have now created a world that only capitalists can run.
 Communism, the only serious alternative has failed miserably to demonstrate that it can run societies.
 These kinds of society, Harari argues, “are worse in every way”.
 Secondly, we need to trust the Capitalist a little longer.
-Soon everyone will be satisfied with their slice of the pie:
+Soon everyone will be satisfied with their slice of the pie in spite of past sins of the slave trade and the exploitation of the European proletariat.